openaire/guidelines-literature-repositories/docs/field_citationvolume.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The volume, typically a number, of the container (e.g. journal)
+The volume, typically a number, of the container (e.g. journal).
+This property is considered to be part of the bibliographic citation.

 Property citationVolume (R, 0-1)
 --------------------------------